zhannamatuzak/math-with-crab/README.md

   - *Solution 1: span element was added to the interval.*

 - Problem 2: Beim clicking "submit-btn" without user varification, the button led to the game screen.
-  - *Solution 2: In the code in checkUsername function "," was used instead od "&&".*
+  - *Solution 2: In the code in checkUsername function "," was used instead of "&&".*

     ![bug 2](/documentation/bag-two.png)

 - Problem 3:  The number of scores in the new game was added to the score number from the previous game.